rackerlabs/docs-cloud-dns/api-docs/v2/overview/additional-resources.rst

 You can download the most current versions of other API-related documents from :rax-dev:`developer.rackspace.com<>`.

-For more information about the |product name| service, see the :h2:`Managed DNS FAQ <managed-dns-faq>` in the Rackspace How-To.
+For more information about the |product name| service, see the :how-to:`Managed DNS FAQ <managed-dns-faq>` in the Rackspace How-To.

 For information about Rackspace Cloud products, see the :rax-cloud:`Rackspace Public Cloud site<>`.